neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 The `[Problem]` block is then used to specify settings for the OpenMC wrapping.
 We define a total power of 30 kW and indicate that we'd like to add tallies to the fuel compacts.
 The cell tally setup in Cardinal will then automatically add a tally for each unique cell ID+instance combination.
-By setting `solid_blocks` to all blocks, OpenMC will then receive temperature from MOOSE for the entire solid domain (because the mesh mirror consists of these three blocks).
+By setting `temperature_blocks` to all blocks, OpenMC will then receive temperature from MOOSE for the entire domain (because the mesh mirror consists of these three blocks).
 Importantly, note that the `[Mesh]` must always be in units that match the coupled MOOSE application.
 But because OpenMC solves in units of centimeters, we specify a `scaling` of 100, i.e. a multiplicative factor to apply to the